Hearing aids can address hearing loss. But, to improve communication we must practice active listening and learn how to become a better listener.

 - Be prepared for conversations and be prepared to listen.

-- Concentrate on the thought or ideas that the speaker is expressing rather than straining to understand every word that is said.
+- Concentrate on the thought or ideas that the speaker is expressing.
+Straining to understand every word can be an arduous task.

-- Do not hesitate to ask someone to clarify the information you may have missed.
+- Do not hesitate to ask someone to clarify the information that may have been missed.

-- Do not hesitate to tell those around you what they can do to make communication easier.
-Inform them of the importance of speaking more slowly, making sure that they are close to and facing you, as well as using facial expressions and gestures to get the message across.
+- Do not hesitate to tell people what they can do to make communication easier.
+Inform them of the importance of slower speech.
+They should be close and use facial expressions and gestures to get the message across.

 - Resist becoming distracted by other sounds.
-If you get tired and lose concentration, you will be more likely to become distracted.
+People who lose concentration will be more likely to become distracted.
 Take listening breaks during long conversations.

-- Stop your mind from wandering during conversations.
-Avoid thinking about other activities and things you have to do.
-Stay focussed and present in the moment with the communication partner.
+- A wandering mind won’t keep up with conversations.
+Avoid thinking about other activities.
+Stay focused and present with the communication partner.

-- When taking information over the telephone, repeat back what you heard to verify that it was correct.
+- When taking information over the phone, repeat back what was heard to verify that it was correct.

 - Relax.
 Acknowledge that active listening demands a concerted amount of energy.
-It’s important to allow yourself to withdraw when needed.
+It’s important to withdraw when needed.

 - Be patient during conversations and think before speaking.
 Avoid interrupting the speaker.
-Wait for a pause before you interject with a question.
+Wait for a pause before interjecting with a question.
 Let them finish what they are saying.
-This may give you more information about the topic of the conversation, but it will also reduce the frustration that can further hinder the conversation.
+This may provide more information about the topic of the conversation.
+It will also reduce the frustration that can further hinder the conversation.

-- Give regular feedback to the speaker and acknowledge what you have heard.
+- Give regular feedback to the speaker and acknowledge what was heard.

 - Practice mirroring.
-When you share the same energy and emotions as the speaker, it is much easier to follow active listening strategies.
-Acknowledge when you hear and understood with a smile or a nod.
-Do not acknowledge that you heard when you have not.
+Sharing the same energy and emotions as the speaker makes it much easier to follow active listening strategies.
+Acknowledge hearing and understanding with a smile or a nod.

 - Positive body language and facial expressions can set the mood for a conversation.
-Acknowledging and understanding your body language helps you to interpret the body language of others better.
-This can positively influence your awareness and listening during conversations.
+Acknowledging and understanding body language helps to interpret others better.
+This can be a positive influence on awareness and listening during conversations.

 Hearing in a noisy environment is difficult for everyone, including those with normal hearing.
-You must acknowledge that it is reasonable to miss out on parts of a conversation and that you should not exert pressure to hear like an expert.
-Instead, employ strategies that work better for your lifestyle.
+Acknowledge that it is reasonable to miss out on parts of a conversation.
+Don’t exert pressure to hear like an expert.
+Instead, use strategies that work.

-Untreated hearing loss is a handicap that can leave one feeling undetermined and dispirited.
-Fortunately, with the advancements in technology, and learned strategies, the treatment of hearing loss has become manageable.
+Untreated hearing loss can leave someone feeling despondent and dispirited.
+With the right technology and learned strategies, hearing loss is manageable and treatable.
 It has allowed persons with hearing loss to continue living life to the fullest.